-- Outreach: Outreach programs within the 11-county Pioneer RESA area is $65 per program.
-Outreach programs conducted outside of the Pioneer RESA area are $75 per program plus $40 mileage fee.
+- Outreach: Outreach programs within the 11-county WRD Region 2 area is $65 per program.
+Outreach programs conducted outside of the WRD Region 2 area are $75 per program, with an additional, one-time $40 mileage fee.

 Teachers and chaperones are expected to participate and to assist with student discipline and safety.
-You may bring food/drinks to eat lunch onsite.
-There is a drink machine at the Visitors' Center and restroom facilities are available at or near all programming sites.
-Weather appropriate clothing (layered) is recommended, as are insect repellent and sunscreen.
+You may bring food/drinks to eat lunch on-site.
+There is a drink machine at the Visitor Center, and restroom facilities are available at, or near, all programming sites.
+Weather appropriate clothing (layered) is recommended, as are insect repellent, water, and sunscreen.
 Bus or van drivers are expected to remain with the group.

 Teacher-Led On-Site Activities

 Winter months are an ideal time to plan an outreach program.
 Scheduling at other times is subject to staff availability.
-Talks are 45–60 minutes in length, can be adjusted for any age group and include:
+Talks are 45–60 minutes in length and can be adjusted for any age group.